kovaacs/PWABuilder/apps/blog/src/posts/building-a-drawing-pwa.md

 ## Deploying your PWA and publishing to the App Stores!

 We are now at the point where we are ready to deploy our PWA!
 For the deployment, we will be making use of [Azure Static Web App hosting](https://azure.microsoft.com/en-us/services/app-service/static/) to deploy our PWA.
-The PWABuilder pwa-starter includes everything you need out of the box to deploy, so all we need to do is make sure our PWA is in Github and then follow the instructions <a href="https://azure.microsoft.com/en-us/services/app-service/static/" aria-label="link to instructions on how to deploy your PWA">here</a>.
+The PWABuilder pwa-starter includes everything you need out of the box to deploy, so all we need to do is make sure our PWA is in GitHub and then follow the instructions <a href="https://azure.microsoft.com/en-us/services/app-service/static/" aria-label="link to instructions on how to deploy your PWA">here</a>.
 Because we are using Azure Static Web App hosting, this also sets us up to very easily use [Azure Functions to build a backend API](https://docs.microsoft.com/en-us/azure/static-web-apps/add-api) for our app if we want in the future.
 At this point we should have our URL, which is all we need for the next step of packaging our app for the Google Play Store!

 ### Google Play Store